NawaMan/MultiPlatformICCU4C/README.md

 ./quick-build.sh
 ```

-Or for all platforms (requires Docker + Emscripten):
+Or for all platforms (requires Docker):

 ```bash
 ./full-build.sh